MooersLab/orgpymolpysnips/README.md

 - org-mode package for Emacs
 - Jupyter
 - PyMOL
-- a jupyter kernel mapped to the Python interpreter of PyMOL.
+- a jupyter kernel mapped to the Python interpreter of PyMOL
+- installation of ipykernel inside the pymol env

 ## Installation of the snippet library